mercadopago/devsite-docs/guides/in-person-payments/qr-code/integration-test.en.md

 ## Why is this process needed?

 By following these steps, we can guarantee security for your clients’ data and achieve the best buying experience, helping maximizing conversion.
-Breaching these norms can cause being unable to process payments and even legal actions, as stated in our [Terms & Conditions](https://www.mercadopago.com.ar/ayuda/terminos-y-condiciones_299).
+Breaching these norms can cause being unable to process payments and even legal actions, as stated in our [Terms and Conditions](https://www.mercadopago[FAKER][URL][DOMAIN]/ayuda/terminos-y-condiciones_299).